compulim/on-error-resume-next/README.md

 ## New in 2.0

-We introduced named exports and no default imports.
+We introduced named exports and removed default imports.
 The default is synchronous.
 The "auto async" version is being moved to under 'on-error-resume-next/auto'.

 ```diff
 - import onErrorResumeNext from 'on-error-resume-next';